For every fitness enthusiast and powerlifter, it takes tremendous determination to earn those muscles of steel.

 The dimensions for the power rack measure at 46” x 50” x 85” in entirety.
 The steel construction is constituted of 12 and 14 gauge double gusseted stainless steel that can sustain a maximum weight of 300 lbs.

 We admired the versatility of the overall power rack.
 You can easily use it as a body-weight station or as an efficient equipment for resistance training.

-However, the only thing you have to watch out for is the base of the rack which is not too stable.
+However, the only thing you have to watch out for is the base of the power cage which is not too stable.
 You will get a few wobbles there which don’t make it the best option for doing kips.